fatboy13-Adrian/React.Jwt.Login/README.md

     -   if you intend to hardcode the filename: COPY --from=build /app/target/React.Jwt.Login-0.0.1-SNAPSHOT.jar app.jar
     -   if you do not intend to hardcode the filename: COPY --from=build /app/target/*.jar app.jar
 5. Add .dockerignore file to prevent docker from commiting unwant files.
-6. Run this command to build docker image: docker build -t react-jwt-login-backend .
+6. Run this command to build docker image: docker build -t fatb0y13/react.jwt.login:latest .
+7. Run this command to push dokcer image to docker hub: docker push fatb0y13/react.jwt.login:latest

 ### Frontend (React)
 1. Open a new terminal and CD into frontend: cd frontend